Wednesday, February 20, 2013

 I started babysitting at the age of 10.
 I even took a course through our local hospital...I always loved being around babies, kids, and their mothers.
 I had always dreamed of being a mother one day.
 So it just fit for me to become a Lactation Consultant (IBCLC).
 It has been such a rewarding job.
 I especially love getting to counsel NICU moms, by helping them put their sick or preemie baby to the breast.
 Or by helping them through their struggles, just by giving them kind words of encouragement, and giving them the support they need emotionally.

 But truly what a beautiful gift breastfeeding is, once it is established.
 I always loved watching a mom nurse her newborn, it is truly a beautiful thing to watch.
-And now I get to interact with Isaac as he nurses for his nutrients, but I really love now getting to comfort him at the breast and letting him pacify.
+And now I get to interact with Isaac as he nurses for his nutrients, but I really love now getting to comfort him.
 This is another blessing all on it's own.
 I am so thankful to my baby for sticking with me through his pain, and rarely ever breastfeeding to now exclusively breastfeeding.
 I am in awe of my amazing baby.

 Thursday, February 14, 2013